Foamy lattes are a delicious treat, and you may find yourself wondering how you can replicate your favorite beverage at home.

 2. Place the lid on your milk steamer.
 Make sure the lid is securely in place before turning on your steamer.

 3. Turn on your electric milk frother.
-Turn on the device and wait for the half and half to get frothy and the device to turn off.
+Turn on the device and wait for the mixture to become frothy and the device to turn off.

 4. Use a spoon to hold back the foam as you pour the half and half into your coffee.
 As previously stated, this helps to keep your foam from getting damaged as you pour out the liquid beneath it.

 5. Spoon the foam onto the top of your beverage.
-Gently place the foam onto the top of your latte and enjoy immediately.
+Gently place the foam on top of your latte and enjoy it immediately.

 Conclusion

-As long as half and half is heated to 140 °F (60 °C) before whisking, the milk should foam just fine.
+As long as the half and half is heated to 140°F (60 °C) before whisking, the milk should foam just fine.

 Below, you’ll find a few delicious coffee recipes that you can try with your frothed half and half: